rustwasm/book/src/game-of-life/code-size.md

 * [LLVM Language Reference Manual](https://llvm.org/docs/LangRef.html)

-## More Tools and Techniques
+## More Invasive Tools and Techniques

-Here is a collection of techniques you can apply to get smaller code sizes.
+Tweaking build configurations to get smaller `.wasm` binaries is pretty hands off.
+When you need to go the extra mile, however, you are prepared to use more invasive techniques, like rewriting source code to avoid bloat.
+What follows is a collection of get-your-hands-dirty techniques you can apply to get smaller code sizes.

 ### Avoid String Formatting